jcxldn/PyOS/DOCUMENTATION.md

 `updater` - Check for updates on GitHub (requires internet access)

-`snake_game` - A 2D-Snake game built using Pygame and Python.
+`snake` - A 2D-Snake game built using Pygame and Python.

 ## Versioning
 We try to follow the [Semver Standard](https://semver.org/).